mmider/cnc_log/index.md

 ---
 layout: page
-title: cnc log
+title: Troubleshooting log for my CNC machine
-tagline: cnc machine troubleshooting log
 description: A log for issues that I've encountered during operation of my CNC machine (Shapeoko 4 XL)
 ---

-# Troubleshooting log for my CNC machine

 The purpose of this GithubPage is to document the troubleshooting process of the issues that I've encountered while operating my CNC machine.